imarsman/gotee/README.md

     but I don't see the point of that.
 What I have done is in all cases intercept an interrupt signal and shut things down as gracefully as possible.
-* `gotee -S <file> <file>` do not forward standard input to standard output

-## Noets
+## Notes

 The official `tee` waits for stdin even when nothing has been sent to it.
 I've added support for waiting on keyboard input for string data.
-CTL-C works to exit this.
-So although this is using input as a string, this is likely not harmful.
+Control-C works to exit this.
+So although this is reading input as a string, this is likely not harmful.
+The main stdin reader reads in bytes and thus can handle `cat test.jpg
-The main stdin reader can handle `cat test.jpg | gotee out.jpg`.
+| gotee out.jpg`.

 This works to mimic `command | gotee -S out.txt`